nuclearsandwich/sundata-parser/README.md

 git config core.autocrlf false
 ```

 #### A note about tests

-Because I don't have permission to publish the data I initially wrote this program for, the test currently fail without the provided fixtures.
+Because I don't have permission to publish the data I initially wrote this program for, the test currently use randomly generated sample data.
-I will in the future fake some data in order to provide public fixtures.
-If you have data to donate I'll gladly use it too, as long as you're able to provide a license to the data compatible with this software's [license](LICENSE) to distribute the test data.
+If you have data to donate I'll gladly use it too, as long as you're able to provide it under a distribution license compatible with this software's [license](LICENSE).